 - the higher the AQI (air quality index) levels of PM2.5 and PM10 particles

 We aren’t doctors, but if you’re traveling to Thailand’s northern half for a week or two, you’ll survive.
-At most, you might be a little uncomfortable.
+At most, you might be uncomfortable.
 However, the smog is actually really unhealthy for people who breathe it in for weeks and months at a time, especially year after year.

 What if I still want to visit during the burning season?